kappnav/design/kind-action-mapping.md

 ### Configmap Hierarchy and Procedence

 One or more action configmaps may exist to which the same resource maps.
-Up to 4 distinct action configmap types may exist for any resource instance and are processed in this order of priority:
+Up to 4 distinct action configmap types may exist for any resource instance and are processed in this order of precedence:

 1. kind-subkind.name - instance specific
 1. kind-subkind - specific
 1. kind.name - instance specific
 1. kind - specific

-Multiple KindActionMapping resources may specify mappings for the same action configmap types.
-When this happens, additional action configmap mappings are inserted into the hierarchy by type, based on the precedence value of the originating KindActionMapping.
+Multiple KindActionMapping resources may specify mappings for the same resource kind.
+When this happens, additional action configmap mappings are inserted into the configmap hierarchy, based on the KindActionMapping instance' precedence.

 e.g.

 Given resource of kind Deployment with name trader and KindActionMappings:

-- KindActionMapping 'default' with precedence 1
+- KindActionMapping 'default' with precedence 1 (default)
 - KindActionMapping 'additions' with precedence 2

-yielding these configmap mappings, respectively:
+yielding these configmap names, respectively:

-1. kappnav.actions.deployment1 and kappnav.actions.deployment1.trader
+1. kappnav.actions.deployment and kappnav.actions.deployment.trader
-1. kappnav.actions.deployment2
+1. kappnav.actions.deployment2 and kappnav.actions.deployment2.trader

 Then the candidate hierarchy for this resource would be:

+1. kappnav.actions.deployment2.trader
-1. kappnav.actions.deployment1.trader
+1. kappnav.actions.deployment.trader
 1. kappnav.actions.deployment2
-1. kappnav.actions.deployment1
+1. kappnav.actions.deployment

 Observations: